 Anuraag Pandey: Radio has both active and passive listeners.
-Active listeners are those who merely listen to music such as women who are say home makers.
-Passive listeners are those who are driving a car, are stuck in a traffic jam etc. You don’t need much effort whereas for social media, you need to make the effort to penetrate, see, read and then react.
-Radio has a wonderful reach – you can listen to it anywhere while say TV requires a place to watch and requisite environment.
+Active listeners are those who merely listen to music such as women who say, homemakers.
+Passive listeners are those who are driving a car, are stuck in a traffic jam, etc. You don’t need much effort whereas, for social media, you need to make the effort to penetrate, see, read and then react.
+Radio has a wonderful reach – you can listen to it anywhere while say TV requires a place to watch and a requisite environment.

 Careers360: What are the qualities that are required to be radio jockey?

 Anuraag Pandey: Once the question crops in your mind as to "how to become a radio jockey," the second thing which you must ask yourself is the qualities required.
-Hence, voice quality is very important if you want to become a radio jockey.
-All of us want to hear a voice which is soothing and pleasant to the ears.
-Another other important trait is to be knowledgeable and well versed with a wide array of things to be able to talk about anything and everything.
+Hence, voice quality is very important if you want to make a career in radio jockeying.
+All of us want to hear a voice that is soothing and pleasant to the ears.
+Another important trait is to be knowledgeable and well versed with a wide array of things to be able to talk about anything and everything.
 However, nonsense is definitely excluded from this knowledge.
-If there is no substance to the talk and communication is not right, the audience connect will be missing.
+If there is no substance to the talk and communication is not right, the audience connects will be missing.
 To sum up, RJs should be well versed with literature, require sound general knowledge and awareness of current issues all the while presenting it in an acceptable manner to the audience.
-A pleasing personality and this is not about looks but manner of speech, thought is equally important.
+A pleasing personality and this is not about looks but the manner of speech, thought is equally important.

-Careers360: Do tell us something about a life of a radio jockey?
+Careers360: Do tell us something about the life of a radio jockey?